Manage renewables, maximize penetration and value

-Intermittent renewable resources now dominate generation resources coming online.
-According to the U.S. Energy Information Administration, nearly 40 gigawatts of new generating capacity will start operation in 2021.
-Solar will account for 39% percent of it, followed by wind at 31%.
+Intermittent renewable resources are the primary source of new generation capacity.
+According to the U.S. Energy Information Administration, nearly 40 gigawatts of new generating capacity will start operation in 2021 of which 39% will be solar and 31% will be wind.

 Energy Storage Use Cases